Students have the right to expect the College to uphold its policies and to administer them accurately and

 grievance report procedure, if the student desires, without fear of retribution.

-The student may obtain a Student Grievance Report from the Student Care Office.
+The student may obtain a Student Grievance Report from the PCC Care Office.
 The student will return the

-form explaining the problem to the Student Care Office within two weeks of the occurrence in question.
+form explaining the problem to the PCC Care Office within two weeks of the occurrence in question.
 Failure

 by the student to comply with this time limit will constitute a waiver of the grievance.
 The committee will